-Some of the most honest people I know are my Mormon relatives, friends, attorneys, and university administrators, so why does Mitt Romney have such difficulty with the truth?
 I find it ironic that Republicans used to say that Obama's great speeches were simply a smokescreen for deceit, but now Romney is being praised for his fluency and mastery of debate.
 When I used to debate fundamentalist Christians, my opponents always said that my good performance was because I was channeling Satan.
 I of course thought that I simply had logic and facts on my side.

 The American people are fortunate to have two presidential candidates who are eloquent, but they would like a chief executive whom they could trust to tell the truth.
 I have now collected 37 distortions and falsehoods from Mitt Romney and Paul Ryan.
 What disturbs me most is that after many of their statements have been refuted, Romney and Ryan still continue to use them.
-For example, a week after fact checkers found that the six studies Romney cited for his tax plan did not support his math, Ryan repeats the falsehood in his debate with Biden.
+For example, a week after fact checkers found that that the six studies Romney cited for his tax plan did not support his math, Ryan repeats the falsehood in his debate with Biden.
 The truth is still tying her shoes as these lies run half way around the world.
 As they complete their circuit they knock truth completely off her feet.

-I will begin with the scorecard from the Truth-O-Meter at PolitiFact.org, the Pulitzer-winning fact checking organization.
+I will begin with the scorecard from the Truth-o-Meter at PolitiFact.org, the Pulitzer-winning fact checking organization.
 As proof of balance, I offer the fact that PolitiFact ruled that the "GOP voted to end Medicare" the "Lie of the Year 2011."
 Those who still dismiss PolitiFact (or FactCheck.org) as biased are obligated to evaluate each of the well-researched and balanced answers.
 The burden is on them to prove the fact checkers wrong.
 In a few instances I have decided that their conclusions are incorrect.

-Out of 507 statements tested by PolitiFact, Obama and Biden have a total of 144 mostly false, false, and pants on fire.
-That is a record of 72 percent truth-telling.
-Out of 217 statements Romney and Ryan have 96 mostly false, false, and pants on fire.
-They were telling the truth only 56 percent of the time.
+Out of 513 statements tested by PolitiFact, Obama and Biden have a total of 147 mostly false, false, and pants on fire.
+That is a record of 71 percent truth-telling.
+Out of 231 statements Romney and Ryan have 100 mostly false, false, and pants on fire.
+They were telling the truth only 57 percent of the time.
 Taking Ryan alone is worse: he is telling it straight only 48 percent of the time, while Biden is at 71 percent.
-On the basis of 42 percent more statements tested, the Democratic ticket was on fire 10 times while the GOP duo's pants were scorched 18 times.
+On the basis of 45 percent more statements tested, the Democratic ticket was on fire 10 times while the GOP duo's pants were scorched 20 times.